 - TacBoard allows your friends & family to text their wedding planning photos in to a dedicated online gallery.
 Include pics of you & your sweetie venue shopping, attending wedding shows, craft nights with the gals, the cake & catering tastings, etc.

-- Visit TacBoard for details on signing up (do it early to capture as many candid photos as possible!)
+- Visit TacBoard for details on signing up, AND SAVE 15%! (do it early to capture as many candid photos as possible!)

 - You’ll also find detailed instructions for how to project a slideshow right from your TacBoard account.